boschsensortec/BSEC-Arduino-library/README.md

 #### NRF52 - modify the boards.txt file

 Due to possibly various build options for ARM's Cortex-M4's FPU, a variety of static libaries can be generated.
-We offer two options based on whether the FPU is enabled or disabled.
-The static libraries are stored under the directories `cortex-m4` and `cortex-m4 -mfpu=fpv4-sp-d16 -mfloat-abi=hard`.
+We offer two options based on whether the FPU is disabled or enabled.
+The static libraries are stored under the directories `cortex-m4` and `cortex-m4 -mfpu=fpv4-sp-d16 -mfloat-abi=hard` respectively.
 In order for the Arduino builder to use the correct static library, the directory name should match the internal `build.arch` variable.
 For the NRF52 core, this seems to be derived from the `build.mcu` variable which is defined in the boards.txt file.
-One, hence needs to update this variable to use the directory with the floating point enabled static library.
+Hence, one needs to update this variable to use the directory with the floating point enabled static library.

 For example, the line [`feather52832.build.mcu=cortex-m4`](https://github.com/adafruit/Adafruit_nRF52_Arduino/blob/0278a461b790fcfe2dcb85502791eece80c42aef/boards.txt#L38) should become `feather52832.build.mcu=cortex-m4 -mfpu=fpv4-sp-d16 -mfloat-abi=hard`